The Maw

-The Maw is an action-adventure video game developed by Twisted Pixel Games and released for Xbox 360 and Microsoft Windows.
-The game centers on the extraterrestrial Frank and a purple, amorphous creature called The Maw, who have crash-landed their spacecraft on an alien planet.
+The Maw is a 2009 action-adventure video game developed by Twisted Pixel Games and published by Microsoft Game Studios for the Xbox 360.
+A port for Microsoft Windows developed by Hothead Games was released the same year.
+The game centers on the extraterrestrial pair Frank and The Maw, a purple, amorphous creature, whose spacecraft crashed on an alien planet.
 The player assumes the role of Frank and directs The Maw—which can take on the abilities of objects and fauna it consumes—via a leash.

 The game won the 2008 Audience Choice award at PAX10, and was a finalist at the 2009 Independent Games Festival.
-As of year-end 2011, The Maw had sold more than 237,000 units.
+By the end of 2011, The Maw had sold more than 237,000 units.

 Synopsis and gameplay

 The Maw is set in a futuristic universe.
-The game begins with Frank, a pacifist bipedal alien, and The Maw, a purple one-eyed creature with small- medium teeth, both having been captured by the Galactic Bounty Hunters.
-For unknown reasons the ship on which they are being held crash lands on a strange planet, killing all the crew.
-Alone, they set out for a communications tower in the distance while on the run from additional Galactic Bounty Hunters who have come to recapture them.
+The game begins with Frank, a pacifist bipedal alien, and The Maw, a purple blob-like creature with one eye and a mouth, both having been captured by the Galactic Bounty Hunters.
+For unknown reasons, the ship on which they are being held crash lands on a strange planet, killing all the crew.
+Alone, they set out for a communications tower in the distance while on the run from other Galactic Bounty Hunters who have come to recapture them.

-In The Maw players control Frank, who in turn controls The Maw via an electrical leash that he uses to keep him at his side.
-Gameplay involves guiding The Maw in specific directions to clear obstacles and complete levels.
-The Maw also has the ability to eat objects and creatures, taking on some of the properties of the thing it eats, such as breathing fire, flying, or simply growing in size.
-Players then use The Maw's increased abilities to navigate previously impossible sections of a level.
+In The Maw players control Frank, who in turn controls The Maw via an electrical leash that he uses to keep him from wandering too far.
+When the leash is inactive, the player can call The Maw to their location.
+Gameplay involves guiding The Maw to clear obstacles and complete levels.
+The Maw also has the ability to eat objects and creatures, taking on some of the properties of its prey, such as breathing fire, flying, or charging.
+Players then use The Maw's newfound (and temporary) abilities to navigate previously unreachable sections of a level.
+After eating a set amount of anything, The Maw grows bigger and bigger as the game progresses.

 Development and marketing

-Twisted Pixel Games announced in June 2008 its plans to release The Maw as it's the first original title for the company.
-Previously the company had worked with Midway Games to develop the 2004 game NBA Ballers.
+Twisted Pixel Games announced in June 2008 its plans to release The Maw as its first original title for the company.
+Previously, the company had worked with Midway Games to develop the 2004 game NBA Ballers.
 Technically The Maw is a reference or homage to Halo's final level of the campaign titled The Maw.

-Hothead Games, a Vancouver-based independent video game developer, teamed with Twisted Pixel Games to bring The Maw to Microsoft Windows.
+Hothead Games, a Vancouver-based independent video game developer, partnered with Twisted Pixel Games to bring The Maw to Microsoft Windows.
 It was released for the PC on March 9, 2009.
 The Maw soundtrack was composed by Winifred Phillips and produced by Winnie Waldron, who together designed the music interactivity for the game.